 It can take anywhere from weeks to months to see results from topical products.
 Medical treatments can take anywhere from 3-10 sessions to start working.

 Everyone is different.
 Your age, skin quality, severity of symptoms, health, and lifestyle factors make each case unique.
 Be patient and consistent with treatment.
 It takes time to see results.

 Keep in mind, stretch marks are permanent.
 There is no miracle cure or overnight fix for stretch marks, despite what clever marketing hype you read.
 However, you can make stretch marks look significantly better so that they blend in with the rest of your skin.

-How to get the best results from stretch mark treatments
+How to optimise results from stretch mark treatments

 Now you know about some common stretch mark remedies.
 So, how do you maximize the results of treatment?
 Read on for some important tips.